Guide to Home Siding: Top Exterior Siding Options

 The James Hardie fiber cement siding is an authentic replication of wood.
 Because the panels are five times thicker than vinyl, it allows for deeper grooves.
 Thus, a realistic wood grain effect is generated.
 Not to mention, it is noncombustible and resists melting, warping and sagging.

 Composite siding is made from recycled materials and has the look of natural wood boards.
 You don’t have to worry about rotting and the inconvenience of continual care.

 CertainTeed’s ICON composite siding is durable with high wind load ratings, and a resistance to moisture, which hampers the growth of mold and mildew.
 Unlike wood, composite siding doesn’t peel, crack or warp.

 Stone Façade Siding

-Manufactured architecture stone veneer gives you the same warm, inviting charm as real stone, but at an affordable price.
+Manufactured architecture natural stone veneer gives you the same warm, inviting charm as real stone, but at an affordable price.
 CertainTeed Stonefaçade™ has an easy to install panelized system that imitates the appearance of natural Ledgestone.
 You can intermix the stone façade with CertainTeed cladding material to create a classic and timeless combination.

 The process for making engineered wood includes taking wood chips and breaking them down until they are the size of fiber.
 Afterwards, resins and wax are added and everything is bonded together through heat and pressure to form a panel that resembles lap siding or shingles.
 Engineered wood is biodegradable and baked on factory finishes reduce maintenance.